zmsp/zmsp.github.io/_projects/2026-04-23-talkclosely.md

   - Social
 ---

-**TalkClosely** is a new way to connect through meaningful questions.
-Designed to spark deep conversations, it helps people learn more about each other in a fun, interactive way.
+TalkClosely is an app I created to help people have more meaningful conversations.
+It’s filled with curated question sets designed to move past small talk and help you learn more about your friends, family, and partners in a fun, interactive way.

-{: .notice--info}
-**Why TalkClosely?** In a world of digital distractions, we often forget to have deep, meaningful conversations.
-TalkClosely provides the spark needed to reconnect with friends, family, and partners.

 ## Key Features

-- **Curated Question Sets**: Hand-picked questions designed to break the ice and deepen relationships.
+- **Curated Questions**: Hand-picked prompts to break the ice and deepen relationships.
-- **Interactive UI**: Smooth transitions and engaging design to keep the conversation flowing.
+- **Interactive UI**: Smooth, engaging design built with Flutter.
-- **Cross-Platform**: Built with Flutter for a consistent experience on iOS and Android.
+- **Cross-Platform**: Available on iOS, Android, and Web.

 ## Tech Stack
 - **Framework**: Flutter
-- **Platform**: iOS, Android, and Web
+- **Hosting**: Cloudflare Pages (Web)